 Some unique features make Exalate an ideal choice for implementing point-to-point integration.

-- It also supports AI-assisted integration where you can use human-based prompts to set up complex integrations.
+- It also supports AI-assisted integration, where you can use human-based prompts to set up complex integrations.
 Just type in your sync requirement and let the AI generate the script for you.
-Know more about this feature here.
+Learn more about this feature here.

 Exalate for MSPs is an extension of the P2P Exalate program, where we help MSPs and MSSPs implement end-to-end integration with their partners, vendors, or customers.